 In general, lower readings, less noise, suggest an environment that aligns more closely with natural electromagnetic background levels, which is important for overall well-being.

-This device is designed for non-professionals to easily screen EMF/RF levels using a simple and intuitive interface.
-However, measurements intended for legal or professional purposes require specialized equipment and trained operators.
+This device is designed for both non-professionals and professionals to easily screen EMF/RF levels using a simple and intuitive interface.
+However, measurements intended for legal, or compliance purposes require specialized equipment and trained operators.

 Package Contents